 Itchy scalp is a common problem that can have many causes.
-What's certain is that the scalp is out of balance.
-Therefore, there are a few things you can do to tackle the problem.
+What is certain is that the scalp is not in balance.
+There are therefore a few things you can do to tackle the problem.

-As a first step toward a healthier scalp, you should review factors that might worsen the itching or be the root cause of it.
+As a first step towards a healthier scalp, you should review things that can worsen the itching or be the root cause of it.

 Reduce washing frequency

-Washing your hair daily with shampoo is not a good idea.
-If you exercise every day, try washing every other day using only water and refreshing your scalp with a toner, dry shampoo, or salt spray afterward.
+Washing your hair every day with shampoo is not a good idea.
+If you exercise every day, you can wash every other day with water only and freshen up the scalp with a toner, dry shampoo or salt spray afterwards.

-Weaning your scalp off frequent washing can take time.
+Weaning the scalp from frequent washing can take time.
 Be patient and gradually reduce shampooing.

 Heat

-Heat from hair dryers and hot shower water can really dry out your scalp and damage your hair – more than you might think.
-Blow-dry with cooler air if possible or increase the distance between the dryer and your hair.
-Lower the temperature and shower with lukewarm water instead.
+Heat from hair dryers and hot shower water can really dry out the scalp and even damage the hair – more than you think.
+Blow dry with cooler air if possible or increase the distance between the dryer and your hair.
+Turn down the temperature and shower with lukewarm water instead.

 Moisture

 Putting up damp hair or going to bed with wet hair is asking for trouble.
-Fungi, bacteria, and mites thrive in moisture and warmth.
-Change your pillowcase frequently and always sleep with dry hair, especially if it itches more at night.
+Fungi, bacteria and mites thrive in moisture and heat.
+Change pillowcases frequently and always sleep with dry hair, especially if it itches extra at night.

 Scratching

 It can easily become a vicious cycle if you scratch your scalp with fingers and nails.
-The scalp becomes damaged and more easily infected.
-Try a cooling toner when it itches (see point 4. moisture below).
+The scalp gets damaged and becomes more easily infected.
+Try a cooling toner when it itches (see below point 4. moisture).

-Try replacing the hair products that come in contact with your scalp.
-These can be products such as shampoo, styling products, or hair dye, which can trigger or worsen problems like eczema, psoriasis, or seborrhea on the scalp.
-If you use conventional products, try our natural, organic, and clean alternatives.
+Try switching out the hair products that come into contact with your scalp.
+These can be products like shampoo, styling products or hair dye, which can trigger or worsen problems like eczema, psoriasis or seborrhea in the scalp.
+If you use conventional products, try ours which are natural, organic and clean.

 Use organic shampoos for itchy scalp